 Create a partner network in the Netherlands that tackles the challenges in the whole building process.
 From design and planning, alternative financing schemes, as well as increase domestic production capacity and local material sourcing.

 Expand the network to include countries around the world.
-Set up a system that can help to start building production forests from scratch and level the market for the application of EWP.
+Set up a system that can help to start building production forests from scratch and level the market for the application of wood and EWP.

 The project is an initiative of Except Integrated Sustainability (Netherlands), and seeks seed funding to help set up the project, create the initial partnership, and kick off the supply chain development.
 You can endorse the project as part of the One Trillion Trees Challenge here.

 Engineered Wood Products (EWP) are the collective name for a number of different wood based construction materials that can be prefabricated and engineered to a high quality and with great precision.
 EWPs can be used in construction as a carbon capturing alternative to concrete and steel.
 EWP's can be combined with more traditional wood construction types, such as wood frame construction.

 Wood construction can be a driver for the establishment of a forest economy in which it becomes economically feasible to maintain forests better and to expand the total amount of forest.
 Since the quality of the wood for EWP is less important compared to other wood based construction types, making a larger part of the forests in the world suitable for this high quality application.
 For example, where pine tree wood can typically only be used for low-grade construction applications, using EWP methods, it can be converted into high grade construction materials.